Bread Dad

 • You can make frying pan bread with a regular large stainless steel frying pan, cast iron pan, built-in oven griddle, etc. Just watch the cast iron pan a little more closely as they heat up more quickly than stainless steel frying pans.
 You might have to flip the pan bread more frequently.

 • The frying time depends in part of the size of the quick flatbread.
-Smaller skillet flatbread (i.e. made for appetizers) will fry faster.
+Smaller skillet flatbread (e.g. made for appetizers) will fry faster.

 • Wear oven mitts when frying.
 You should always use caution when frying with oil in case the hot oil or melted butter splatters.
 Some bakers also like to wear long sleeved shirts to protect their arms when frying.